NeerajKondalkar/DMBI_project/README.md

-# DMBI_project
-Project Title : Prediction of app ratings

-Project Description : The data mining model uses Logistic Regression which gives an accuracy of 0.76.
-The dataset used is obtained from kaggle
+TE-IT-A

-Group members : TE-IT-A
+Group Members :

-Sushil Kadam      - 25

-Shubham Kamble    - 26
+1. Shubham Kamble   - 26

-Prashant Kolte    - 31
+2. Prashant Kolte   - 31

-Neeraj Kondalkar  - 32
+3. Neeraj Kondalkar - 32

+Project Title : Prediction of the number of downloads/installs/users of an app in Google Play Store.

+Project description :
+The project aims at predicting the number of users that an app will have after
+ < >  months from release.